ibexa/documentation-developer/docs/cdp/cdp_guide.md

 ## How does Ibexa CDP work

 [[= product_name_cdp =]] unifies customer data throughout your whole organization.
 It helps you activate your users and give them real-time interaction.
-You can target certain user segments with the appropriate message, content, or products at the right time via through the most used channels by using specified audiences.
+You can target certain user segments with the appropriate message, content, or products at the right time through the most used channels by using specified audiences.
 The customer data is gathered through a system of trackers embedded in various areas of your page.

 ![CDP - how does it work](img/cdp_how_works.png)